5 takeaways from the New Hampshire primary

 In addition to the long odds because of the party demographics Haley faces, there's also the issue of time.
 South Carolina isn't for another month.

-Is Haley really going to be able to hold onto the resources it requires for her to stay on the air in a significant way for that length of time?
-Can she maintain her loose coalition, even as the party moves increasingly toward rallying around Trump?
+Is Haley going to be able to hold onto the resources it requires for her to stay on the air in a significant way for that length of time?
+Can she maintain her loose coalition, even as the party moves increasingly toward rallying around Trump.

 Even Texas Sen. John Cornyn, who has been lukewarm on Trump since the former president left the White House, came out and endorsed Trump Tuesday night.